Njong392/Njong392/README.md

 Found a passion for web development and I can't wait to grow my skills.
 I love participating in communities, and giving back to small projects that I love.
 You will catch me watching a movie or five when I'm not coding.

 *   ✉️  You can contact me at [njongemy@gmail.com](mailto:njongemy@gmail.com)
-*   🧠  I'm learning Tailwind CSS and JavaScript
+*   🧠  I'm currently learning React
-*   🤝  I'm open to collaborating on Open Source projects
+*   🤝  I'm open to collaborating on open source projects
-*   ⚡  I like butter on my pancakes :)<a href="https://www.twitter.com/njong_emy" target="_blank" rel="noreferrer">
+*   :tada: I'm building Abbreve, an open source dictionary for slangs, and a purple twitter clone.

   <img src="https://img.shields.io/twitter/follow/njong_emy?logo=twitter&style=for-the-badge&color=ec4899&labelColor=171717"/>